carvalho28/SHARESAFE/frontend/sharesafe-docs/docs/intro.md

 - [Prisma](https://www.prisma.io/) - Database toolkit
 - [React](https://reactjs.org/) - JavaScript library for building user interfaces
 - [TypeScript](https://www.typescriptlang.org/) - Typed JavaScript

+## Cryptographic Tools

+### Backend

+The library used for cryptography is [crypto](https://nodejs.org/api/crypto.html) which was used to hash secure passwords, using hashes.

+### Frontend

+The library used for encryption is [Node-forge](https://github.com/digitalbazaar/forge) which is a JavaScript toolkit for encryption, decryption, digital signatures, and more.

 ## Getting Started